AztecProtocol/engineering-designs/in-progress/6973-refactor-base-contract-interaction.md

   return result;
 }

-async #ensureFunctionAbi(builder: UserRequestBuilder): void {
+async #ensureFunctionAbis(builder: UserRequestBuilder): void {
+  for (const call of builder.calls) {
-  // User can call simulate without the artifact if they have the function ABI if (!builder.functionAbi) {
+    // User can call simulate without the artifact if they have the function ABI if (!call.functionAbi) {
-    // If the user provides the contract artifact, we don't need to ask the PXE if (!builder.contractArtifact) {
+      // If the user provides the contract artifact, we don't need to ask the PXE if (!call.contractArtifact) {
-      const contractArtifact = await this.getContractArtifact(builder.contractInstance.contractClassId);
+        const contractArtifact = await this.getContractArtifact(call.contractInstance.contractClassId);
-      builder.setContractArtifact(contractArtifact);
+        call.setContractArtifact(contractArtifact);
       }
-    const functionAbi = findFunctionAbi(builder.contractArtifact, builder.functionName);
+      const functionAbi = findFunctionAbi(call.contractArtifact, call.functionName);
-    builder.setFunctionAbi(functionAbi);
+      call.setFunctionAbi(functionAbi);
+    }
   }
 }